TralahM/TralahM.github.io/_drafts/practical-architecture-for-flutter-apps.markdown

-I’ll talk in more detail about how to use Provider in some of my upcoming articles.
+I'll talk in more detail about how to use Provider in some of my upcoming articles.
 For now, I highly recommend this talk from Google I/O:

-Pragmatic State Management in Flutter (Google I/O’19) A real-world example: Sign-In Page
+Pragmatic State Management in Flutter (Google I/O'19) A real-world example: Sign-In Page
-Now that we have seen how WABS works conceptually, let’s use it to build a sign in flow with Firebase authentication.
+Now that we have seen how WABS works conceptually, let's use it to build a sign in flow with Firebase authentication.

 Here is a sample interaction from my Reference Authentication Flow with Flutter & Firebase: